Often the question that intrigues people that are planning for their PMP exam is: What does it take to get PMP certificate?

 - Each time you take a simulator test, plan to spend at least couple of hours for studying the results.
 Yes, this is a huge secret that successful PMP students are using.
 This saves you a lot of time in studying the concepts.
 When you are in ‘question’ mode (just after you took a mock test) your brain is actively looking for an answer.
 So you read the question and then the answer and understand the reasoning for it.
 Then it just ‘sticks’.

-- Write the table in page 61 (table 3.5) in PMBOK-5 every day for 10 days.
+- Write down table 1-4 in PMBOK-6 every day for 10 days.
 When you do this also understand the logical flow between processes across knowledge areas as well as process groups.
 Soon you will be able to write this table in a matter of minutes, and this exercise alone helps you get insights into the interdependence of processes.

 - Take the last week off before the exam and do these 5 things.